texfaq/texfaq.github.io/FAQ-linespace.md

 ---
+title:  Double-spaced documents in LaTeX
 section: Adjusting the typesetting
 subsection: Spacing of characters and lines
 date: 2014-06-10
 ---

-# Double-spaced documents in LaTeX

 A quick and easy way of getting inter-line space for copy-editing is to change `\baselinestretch`&nbsp;&mdash; `\linespread{1.2}` (or,